 The results for the current and prior year are derived from continuing operations.

-As permitted by section 408 of the Companies Act 2006, the Company has not presented its own Statement of Comprehensive Income.
-The result after tax for the Company for the year ended 31 March 2021 was fill (2020: £26.3m profit).
+As permitted by s408 of the Companies Act 2006, the Company has not presented its own income statement.
+The profit after tax for the Company for the year-ended 31 March 2022 was £43.1m (2021: fnil).